-- Form IN01 ‘Application to register a company’.
+- Companies House Form IN01 ‘Application to register a company’

 Register a company in 3 to 6 hours

 Our streamlined application process provides online company formation in 3 to 6 working hours (subject to Companies House workload).
-For a step-by-step guide to setting up your company and completing the online application, please click here.
+Our 4 Steps to Company Formation guide outlines this simple online procedure.

-Rapid Formations offers a range of online company formation packages for private limited companies.
-Prices start at £12.99.
-Our Digital Package is suitable for setting up a dormant company or reserving a company name for later use.
+Rapid Formations offers a range of online company formation packages for private limited companies, with prices starting at just £12.99.
+Our Digital Package is ideal for setting up a dormant company or reserving a company name for later use.
 One of our comprehensive packages may be more suitable if you want to begin trading immediately.

 Can I start trading when my company has been set up?

-You can start trading through your private limited company as soon as your company formation application is approved.
-Alternatively, you can make your company dormant if you don’t want to start trading straight away.
+You can start trading through your limited company as soon as your company formation application has been approved.
+Alternatively, you can make your company dormant if you don’t plan to start trading straight away.

-The trading status of a limited company is considered to be active when:
+A UK limited company is considered to be actively trading when:

-- It carries on any kind of trading or professional business activity.
+- it carries on any kind of business activity

-Companies House will inform HMRC when your new company is incorporated.
+Companies House will inform HMRC that your new company has been incorporated.
 You will then receive a letter from HMRC at your registered office.
-It will contain your company’s Unique Taxpayer Reference.
-The letter will also provide information about what to do when your company starts trading.
+This will contain your company’s Unique Taxpayer Reference.
+It will also provide information about what to do when your company starts trading.

 If your company is trading, it is ‘active’ for Corporation Tax.
 You must tell HMRC that it is active within 3 months of carrying on any type of business activity.
 HMRC will update their computer records with the information you provide.
-They will tell you when you need to pay corporation tax and file a tax return.
-Similarly, if your company is to remain dormant, you should also advise HMRC of this fact.
+They will tell you when you need to pay Corporation Tax and file a Company Tax Return.

 Can I bring in a business partner after company formation?

-Yes, any time you like.
-A business partner could be a valuable addition to your limited company, particularly if you are running your business single-handedly.
-However, before you agree to appoint a new director or bring in new shareholders, you must be certain that your chosen sidekick has the necessary skills and knowledge to successfully manage all aspects of the business.
+The limited company structure gives you the option to bring in one of more business partners at any time.
+A business partner could be a valuable addition to your limited company, particularly if you are running the business single-handedly.
+However, before you agree to appoint a new director or bring in additional shareholders, you must be certain that they have the necessary skills and knowledge to successfully manage all aspects of the business.

 Selling company shares to a new business partner

-If you wish to bring in an equity partner (shareholder), you will require selling some of your own shares or issuing new shares in exchange for capital investment.
+If you wish to bring in an equity partner (i.e. a shareholder), you will need to sell some of your own company shares or issue new shares in exchange for capital investment.
 Ideally, this is something you should take into consideration during the company formation process because your long-term plans will affect the number of shares you decide to issue.

-If you are likely to bring in a business partner at some point after company formation, you should issue more than one share when you register with Companies House.
-This will make it easier to sell some of your shares at a later date.
-If you issue only one share to yourself, you have no shares to give to anyone else.
-This is not a huge problem.
-You will simply have to increase the issued capital by allotting new shares in your company.
-However, this is more time-consuming and costly than selling existing shares.
+If you are likely to bring in a business partner at some point after company formation, you should issue more than one share when you set up your company.
+This will enable you to transfer (sell) some of your existing shares at a later date.